Indo-Pakistani water dispute of 1948

-India and Pakistan had a dispute over the sharing of water rights to the Indus River and its tributaries in April 1948, about eight months after their independence.
+India and Pakistan had a dispute over the sharing of Indus waters in April 1948, about eight months after their independence.
 The East Punjab province of India shut off water running to the West Punjab province of Pakistan via the main branches of the Upper Bari Doab Canal as well as the Dipalpur Canal from the Ferozepur Headworks.
 It was resumed after five weeks when Pakistan agreed to attend an Inter-Dominion conference to negotiate an agreement.
 The critical nature of the Indian action caused deep apprehensions in Pakistan, which were eventually resolved only with the signing of the Indus Waters Treaty in 1960.

+Partition and Indus waters

+The Indus river system, consisting of the Indus River and its five tributaries, was divided across India and Pakistan as a result of the partition of India.
+During the boundary negotiations, Sir Cyril Radcliffe asked whether the river waters could be put under a joint management, but neither Pakistani nor Indian representatives on the boundary commission agreed to the proposal.

+The Ravi River and the Sutlej River flow from the East Punjab to West Punjab.
+At the time of partition, the Ravi had a barrage at the Madhopur Headworks and the water was channelled along the Upper Bari Doab Canal, which supplied water to the cities of Amritsar and Lahore, as well as irrigating large areas in both sections of Punjab.
+The Sutlej was dammed at Ferozepur, with Dipalpur Canal carrying water to West Punjab and Bahawalpur, and the Ganga Canal carrying it to Bikaner (now part of Rajasthan, India).
+East Punjab had the ability control the flows along these canals.

+The three western rivers, Indus and its tributaries Jhelum and Chenab, flow through the Kashmir region into Pakistan.
+The rest of India has no access to their waters due to the intervening mountain ranges.